akilr/Copy-To-Clipboard/README.md

   2) Create a True action.<br>
   3) Select the <b>Copy To Clipboard [Plug-in]</b> option.<br>
   4) Select an Item from the list that has to be copied.<br>
-  5) Enter some text that has to be shown as the Success Message.(Optional)
+  5) Enter some text that has to be shown as the Success Message.(Optional).
+For dynamic messages, a page item can also be substituted in this field (example: &ITEM_NAME.)

 <h2>Demo</h2>
 https://apex.oracle.com/pls/apex/workspace_akil/r/demo/copy-to-clipboard-plug-in